 The Grand — Spoof about a big-time poker tournament.
 Tries to copy the cult following of the Christopher Guest “mockumentaires” (This is Spinal Tap, Best in Show, A Mighty Wind) which mocks real-life people and events, but fails to really connect or inspire much of a reaction.
 To be fair, there are a few hysterical scenes in this movie.
 But most of the film is a bore and a monumentally missed opportunity.
 Note that just before this film came out, I contacted Christopher Guest to try and get him to do a spoof on the WSOP.
 He responded by noting that this film was already in production.
 The end result is a huge disappointment.

-High Roller: The Stu Ungar Story – I’ve never commented publicly about this film, for obvious reasons.
+High Roller: The Stu Ungar Story — I’ve never commented publicly about this film.
 Director A.W.
 Vidmer was kind enough to list me in the film credits, so my comments are a clear conflict of interest.
 For such a small-budget film, Vidmer made a watchable movie.
 But Michael Imperioli is horribly miscast in the lead role.
 This movie never really captures the magnetism and mysticism of Ungar, in my (biased) opinion.

-Honeymoon in Vegas — Nicholas Cage has some funny moments playing the usual exploding human pressure cooker for which he’s become typecast.
-Enjoyable movie which includes an amusing poker game scene with Cage, James Caan, and Jerry Tarkanian as one of the players.
+Honeymoon in Vegas –– Nicholas Cage has some funny moments playing the usual exploding human pressure cooker for which he’s become typecast.
+An enjoyable movie which includes an amusing poker game scene with Cage, James Caan, and former UNLV basketball coach Jerry Tarkanian as one of the players.

 Indecent Proposal — Robert Redford offers a couple $1 million if he can go out on a date with the guy’s girl, played by Demi Moore.
 When it was released, this film sparked millions of arguments from couples bickering about what they would do if offered the same proposition.